-Computing facilities range from large campus-operated supercomputers to a major local network of servers and workstations that are administered by the department or school network (SEASnet).
+Computing facilities range from large campus-operated supercomputers to a major local network of servers and workstations that are administered by the department computing facilities (DCF) or school network (SEASnet).

-The departmental research network includes at least 30 Sun Sparcstation servers and shared workstations, on the school's own ethernet TCP/IP local network.
-A wide variety of peripheral equipment is also part of the facility, and many more research-group workstations share the network; the total number of machines exceeds 600, the majority running the UNIX operating system.
-The network consists of switched 10/100 ethernet to the desktop with a gigabit backbone connection.
-The department LAN is connected to the campus ATM backbone.
-A Lucent wireless network is also available to faculty. staff, and graduate students.
+The departmental research network includes at least 30 Sun servers and shared workstations, on the school's own ethernet TCP/IP local network.
+A wide variety of peripheral equipment is also part of the facility, and many more research-group workstations share the network: the total number of machines exceeds 700, the majority running the UNIX operating system.
+The network consists of switched10/ 100/1000 ethernet to the desktop with a gigabit backbone connection.
+The department LAN is connected to the campus gigabit backbone.
+An 802.11b wireless network is also available to faculty, staff, and graduate students.